-She leads poetry workshops for the Madwomen in the Attic Creative Writing Workshops at Carlow University, and is the copy editor for the annual Madwomen anthology, Voices from the Attic.
-She is certified in Amherst Writers & Artists Writing Group Leadership, with training to lead writing workshops for traditionally silenced communities; and is also certified in Transformative Language Arts from the Transformative Language Arts Network.
-She received her BFA in Painting from Seton Hill College.
-She is a volunteer for the Transformative Language Arts Network.
+Sarah Williams-Devereux is a poet, artist, educator, and editor.
+She leads poetry workshops for the Madwomen in the Attic Creative Writing Workshops at Carlow University in Pittsburgh, PA, and is the series editor for the annual Madwomen anthology, Voices from the Attic.
+She is certified in Amherst Writers & Artists writing group leadership with training to lead writing workshops for historically silenced communities, and she is an AWA Apprentice Training Instructor.
+She is also certified in transformative language arts foundations from the Transformative Language Arts Network, where she volunteered on the classes and certification committees.
+She received her MA in Teaching Writing from Johns Hopkins University and received her BFA in Art (painting) from Seton Hill College.
+She is a member of the Pittsburgh Poetry Society.

-As Arts Education Coordinator at PITT ARTS at the University of Pittsburgh, she managed a two-year research project on African American young adult arts participation: leading focus groups, analyzing research, and co-authoring Our Stories, Our Selves: A3P: The African American Arts Project: A Study of African American Young Adult Arts Participation (PITT ARTS, University of Pittsburgh, 2006).
+As Arts Education Coordinator at PITT ARTS at the University of Pittsburgh, she managed a two-year research project on African American young adult arts participation: leading focus groups, analyzing research, and co-authoring Our Stories, Our Selves: The African American Arts Project: A Study of African American Young Adult Arts Participation (PITT ARTS, University of Pittsburgh, 2006).

 She was also a member of the Three Rivers Community Foundation’s grantmaking committee for ten years (committee co-chair for several of them), helping to fund grassroots social justice projects in southwestern Pennsylvania.